isar/isar/docs/docs/tutorials/quickstart.md

 dart run build_runner build
 ```

-If you are using Flutter, try:
+If you are using Flutter, use:

 ```
 flutter pub run build_runner build